Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

-Although not one of the most memorable Godzilla monsters, Manda appeared in a minor role in several Godzilla films as well as one non-Godzilla sci-fi film.
+Although not one of the most memorable Godzilla monsters, Manda appeared in a minor role in several Godzilla films and one non-Godzilla sci-fi film.

 Manda is based on a Japanese dragon and is a sea-dwelling serpent kaiju that can also live on land.
-He is one of the monsters living on Monsterland (an island monsters live on in many films).
+He is one of the monsters living on Monsterland (island monsters live on in many films).